MacGruber

-MacGruber was a recurring sketch on the NBC television series Saturday Night Live, first appearing on the show in January 2007.
+MacGruber is a recurring sketch on the NBC television series Saturday Night Live, first appearing on the show in January 2007.
 The sketch is a parody of the 1985–1992 adventure series MacGyver.
-The sketch stars Will Forte as special operations agent MacGruber, who is tasked in each episode with deactivating a ticking bomb but becomes distracted by personal issues, resulting in the bomb's detonation and (presumably) the deaths of his companions and himself.
+The sketch stars Will Forte as special operations agent MacGruber, who is tasked in each episode with deactivating a ticking bomb but becomes distracted by personal issues, resulting in the bomb's detonation.
+Though it is implied that MacGruber and his companions die in the explosion, the sketch normally returns for subsequent installments, with the characters having survived but MacGruber's behavior worsening because of his distractions.

 MacGruber's popularity has led to a film based on the character, which was released on May 21, 2010.
 A television series for the streaming service Peacock premiered on December 16, 2021.

 Creation

 The character of MacGruber was created by SNL writer Jorma Taccone.
 The sketches are written by Forte, Taccone and John Solomon and directed by Taccone, except for the March 2008 and May 2008 installments, which were directed by Solomon.

 Premise

 In the sketch's first appearance of each SNL episode, MacGruber finds himself and his assistants trapped in a control room with a ticking time bomb.
-MacGruber's female assistant (played in 2007 by Maya Rudolph and later by Kristen Wiig) and another assistant (usually played by that week's SNL host) "recap" their situation, explaining that they are in an abandoned mine, abandoned factory, or other adventure-type setting (it is a running gag that they are always locked in the control room, no matter how illogical the idea of a control room is in the context of the location where they are trapped), and that the bomb will detonate in about 15–20 seconds.
+MacGruber's female assistant (played in 2007 by Maya Rudolph and later by Kristen Wiig and then by Chloe Fineman) and another assistant (usually played by that week's SNL host) "recap" their situation, explaining that they are in an abandoned mine, abandoned factory, or other adventure-type setting (it is a running gag that they are always locked in the control room, no matter how illogical the idea of a control room is in the context of the location where they are trapped), and that the bomb will detonate in about 15–20 seconds.
 As he attempts to deactivate the bomb, MacGruber calls for people to pass him ordinary objects such as rubber bands or bubble gum wrappers (a reference to the sorts of objects typically used by MacGyver in devising a way out of a jam), but MacGruber inevitably loses focus before finishing the job and the bomb explodes, ending the sketch.
 The replacement of his female assistant from Maya Rudolph's character to Kristen Wiig's is explained in the film adaptation of the sketch.

 The sketch typically reappears for a second or third installment later in the episode, with the characters appearing none the worse for wear but MacGruber growing increasingly unhinged and his assistants becoming more disillusioned in his capabilities.
 Each installment ends with the bomb's detonation.